hage91/emsphs/_pages/events.md

 Previously, members of the EMS-TAG have organized various events on the topic of the topical activity group, which is reflected in the incomplete list below.

-- 03/2024 :fr::netherlands::de: Docotoral College Meeting @ Toulouse :fr: organized by Denis Matignon.
+- 03/2024 :fr::netherlands::de: Doctoral College Meeting @ Toulouse :fr: organized by Denis Matignon.
-- 02/2024 [16th Elgersburg Workshop on Mathematical Systems Theory](https://www.tu-ilmenau.de/systpde/elgersburg-workshop), Ilmenau :de: coorganized by Timo Reis.
+- 02/2024 16th Elgersburg **Workshop** on Mathematical Systems Theory, Ilmenau :de: coorganized by Timo Reis.
 - 06/2023: **Minisymposium** "Analysis and Numerics of Port-Hamiltonian Systems'' organized by M. Ehrhardt and B. Liljegren-Sailer at the ECMI 2023 in Wrocław :poland:.
 - 05/2023:  **Minisymposium** "Port-Hamiltonian Systems'' organized by B. Jacob and  P. Kotyczka at the GAMM Annual Meeting 2023 in Dresden :de:.
 - 03/2023: 3rd **Workshop** of the  French-Dutch-German Doctoral College: "Port-Hamiltonian Systems: Modeling, Numerics and Control'' organized by B.  Jacob in Wuppertal :de:.
 - 09/2022: **Invited session** "Structure-Preserving Discretization of Dynamical Systems", organized by K. Flaßkamp, P. Kotyczka and S. Ober-Blöbaum,  at the 25th  International Symposium on Mathematical Theory of Networks and Systems, MTNS 2022 in Bayreuth :de:.
-- 09/2022: **Mini course** and **invited session** "Infinite-dimensional port-Hamiltonian systems", organized by B. Jacob and T. Reis, at the 25th International Symposium on Mathematical Theory of Networks and Systems, MTNS 2022 in Bayreuth :de:.
+- 09/2022: **Mini course** and **Invited session** "Infinite-dimensional port-Hamiltonian systems", organized by B. Jacob and T. Reis, at the 25th International Symposium on Mathematical Theory of Networks and Systems, MTNS 2022 in Bayreuth :de:.
 - 09/2022: **Special session** "Modeling, simulation, control and analysis of port-Hamiltonian systems", organized by V. Mehrmann and A. van der Schaft, at the 33th International Workshop on Operator Theory and its Applications, IWOTA 2022 in Krakow :poland:.
 - 07/2022: **Minisymposium**  "Port-Hamiltonian systems", organized by  M. Ehrhardt and B. Jacob,  at the 10th Vienna International Conference on Mathematical Modelling, MATHMOD 2022 in Vienna :austria:.
 - 05/2022: **Workshop** "Trends on dissipativity in systems and control", organized by T. Faulwasser, M. Voigt, and B. Unger in Brig :switzerland:.